 The goal of the School Liaison Program is to promote a safe learning environment and build positive relationships between police and students through police presence, communication and educational programs.

 The Liaison program was established in the 1979-80 school year at Amarillo High School.
 At the time, AHS was the largest school and provided the largest student exposure for the program.
 After the first year, both AISD and the APD considered the program a success.
 In 1981, Liaison officers were assigned to Caprock, Palo Duro and Tascosa High schools.
 A Liaison officer was assigned to Randall High School in 1991.

-The APD School Liaison Program consists of thirteen officers who are supervised by Sergeant Jerome Godfrey.
+The APD School Liaison Program consists of thirteen officers who are supervised by Sergeant David Hagler.
 Amarillo, Tascosa, Palo Duro, and Caprock High each have two officers assigned to their campus.
 The Liaison officers also work in the middle schools in their assigned clusters.
 Randall High School is assigned one officer.
 Westover and Greenways schools share an officer.